Pierre-vh/Fox/README.md

 First version :
 Fox
 - Lexer : Done
-- Parser & AST : Work has begun, Maybe around 5-10% done.
+- Parser & AST : Work has begun, Maybe around 80-90% done.
-- Semantic Analyser : Work on it has not started yet.
+- Semantic Analyser : TypeChecker nearly complete, Scope checker and other have yet to come.
-- AST Evaluator : Work on it has not started yet.
+- AST Evaluator : A Debug version is done, but far from ideal.
+It's just to evaluate the AST while the backend isn't available.
 - - Symbols table manager
 - - (etc)